Children’s Books Featuring Dyslexic Characters for Kids of All Ages

 Thank You, Mr. Falker

-This story really inspires my kids as it is a true story about the author Patricia Polacco, who is literally one of my daughter’s favorite authors.
-My daughter and I have read every one of her books and we just love them all.
-In Thank You, Mr. Falker, the young dyslexic character, Patricia Polacco struggles with reading and writing.
+This story really inspires children as it is a true story about the author Patricia Polacco, who is literally a favorite author in many families.
+In Thank You, Mr. Falker, the young dyslexic character, Trisha struggles with reading and writing.
 She is laughed at by her classmates when she doesn’t learn as quickly as they do and she starts to fall very far behind in her learning.
-Her fifth grade teacher, Mr. Falker is finally the one who helps her build success.
-Mr. Falker is a true hero in this story.
-Thank You, Mr. Falker
+She endures cruel bullying by her classmates.

 The Hank Zipzer Series

 Children love the hilarious Hank and all the trouble he gets into during his childhood.
 In Hank’s mind it is better to be known as the class clown then the “not so bright” kid.

 Percy Jackson Series

 The stories are full of adventure and excitement.
-The superhero Percy Jackson has dyslexia and ADHD and the kids really connect with him.
+The superhero and main character, Percy Jackson has dyslexia and ADHD and children can really connect with him.
 This series is also a great lesson in Greek Mythology and is fun to read and discuss.
 Percy Jackson

 Thank you for reading my post today!
 You might also enjoy reading my previous posts: